tonywzhang/Study-Guide-Notes/Algorithms.md

 ### What is a Heap?

 A Heap is nothing more than binary tree with some additional rules it has to follow.

+A heap sort algorithm is a sorting technique that leans on binary heap data structures.
+Because we know that heaps must always follow a specific order, we can leverage that property and use that to find the largest, maximum value element, and sequentially sort elements by selecting the root node of a heap, and adding it to the end of the array.